TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 * Support
 * New Business

 To ensure customer trust, retailers need to unify commerce to provide a truly consistent omnichannel experience.
+This will help maintain reputation of retailers commercial brand or brands.

 ## Challenges of Unified Commerce